Uriah Smith: Early life

 Uriah Smith was born in 1832 in West Wilton, New Hampshire.
 His family accepted the Millerite message and in 1844 experienced what has become known as the Great Disappointment.
 That same year, Smith had his left leg amputated due to an infection.
 Following the Disappointment, Smith lost interest in religion and commenced schooling at Phillips Exeter Academy in Exeter, New Hampshire.
 In December 1852, he accepted the message taught by Sabbatarian Adventists which in 1863 became the Seventh-day Adventist Church.
 In 1853, he began working at the offices of the Advent Review and Sabbath Herald (now the Adventist Review), becoming its editor in 1855.
 His main contribution to Adventist theology was a commentary on the prophetic Biblical books of Daniel and the Revelation, but he also wrote extensively on conditional immortality and other topics.
 He advocated religious liberty, the abolition of slavery, and noncombatancy for Adventists.

 Relationship to Ellen White

-While SDA co-founder Ellen White wrote many things saying how she "loved Brother Smith next to my own husband and children, because he has had a part in the work for so many years.", she also had many warnings for him.
+While SDA co-founder Ellen White wrote many things saying how she "loved Brother Smith next to my own husband and children because he has had a part in the work for so many years.", she also had many warnings for him.
 In 1869 she wrote: "I had no rest in spirit in the house of Brother Uriah.
 I have left the house saying to myself, “It is a godless house.
-I have seen no less than four evil angels controlling members of the family".
+I have seen no less than four evil angels controlling family members".
 And in the same letter: "We do not expect you will have any more light nor as much as you have had.
 We cannot trust you."

 In 1883 he was one member of five people who was appointed the task of removing the grammatical imperfections in the writings of Ellen White.